CyberConnects2/The-World-RCraft-Launcher/docs/menus.md

-# Accessing Shops and Banks
+Bank and Shops
+---

 <!-- tabs:start -->

 #### **Bank**

-1. You will find the bank here in Mac Anu, simple walk to the NPC and right-click.
+1. You will find the bank here in Mac Anu, simply walk to the NPC and right-click.

 ![alt](/img/banking/bank.png)